duality-robotics/UMD-ENPM661-AStar-FalconSim-Assignment/README.md

 cd ~/duality/falconsim/
 ./Falcon.sh
 ```
 - Login and save credentials when prompted, then close FalconSim.
+(No need to use the UI to load scenario)

 ### 4. Clone This Repo & Setup ROS2 Workspace
 ```bash